evolution-project/evoX/README.md

        chmod +x qt-opensource-linux-x64-5.11.2.run
        ./qt-opensource-linux-x64-5.11.2.run

     Then follow the instructions in Wizard.
-Don't forget to tick the WebEngine module checkbox!
+Don't forget to tick the 2 checkbox!

 4. Set environment variables properly\